How can I access an Amazon EMR cluster through an application if the cluster is in a private subnet?

 Short description

 Create an Application Load Balancer with the internet-facing scheme.
 Set the target of the Application Load Balancer to the private IP address of the master node.
-Doing this allows you to do the following:
+Then, you can do the following:

 1. Connect to the EMR cluster that's in a private subnet.